SERVIR-WA/GALUP/training/1_lu/modules/module4.md

 - Physical suitability
 - Economic suitability

-In terms of conservational land, we consider the significance of conservational land and two objectives are commonly used:
+In terms of **conservational land**, we consider the significance of conservational land and two objectives are commonly used:

 - Existing ecological value
 - Potential ecological value